rfwlab/rfw/docs/articles/getting-started/introduction.md

 Mounting this component in the browser shows a button whose label increments each time it is clicked.
 The example demonstrates two core features:

 - **Declarative Rendering** – the RTML template describes the DOM based on Go state.
-- **Reactivity** – RFW tracks mutations and efficiently patches only the nodes that changed.
+- **Reactivity** – rfw tracks mutations and efficiently patches only the nodes that changed.

 You may already have questions—don't worry.
 The rest of the documentation explores these concepts in detail.